spatie/laravel-backup-server/docs/sending-notifications/pausing-failed-notifications.md

 weight: 4
 ---

-Failed notifications for a source can be paused by configuring the `paused_failed_notifications_until` column.
+Failed notifications for a source can be paused by configuring the `pause_failed_notifications_until` column.